 - Christopher Lin

-My practice visualizes the ecologies we create and inhabit in our current geologic era, the Anthropocene, in which human activity has profoundly impacted the planet and its biodiversity.
+My practice visualizes the ecologies we shape and inhabit in our current geologic era, the Anthropocene, in which human activity has profoundly impacted the planet and its biodiversity.
 Through collaborations and choreographed interactions with both living and non-living systems, I combine elements of scientific investigation and material exploration, I make performative sculptures and installations that incorporate familiar objects interacting in unfamiliar ways to encourage viewers to question the framework of our everyday world.
 Reflecting on my background in scientific research, my work animates concepts from biology, chemistry, physics, and environmental ecology within the poetics of artistic assemblage.
 Experimental play transforms into thoughtful contemplation as I embed organic materials, such as teeth, brain coral, and sensitive plants, within a synthetic world of hand sanitizers, polystyrene, and the magenta glow of LED grow lamps to render the science fiction nature of our reality.
 More interested in the poetics of re-contextualization than representation, I obsessively collect, deconstruct, and recombine materials to create chimeras that reflect on the existential trauma of environmental anxiety.
 These ephemeral constructions allude to their impermanence and, by proxy, our own.

 Christopher Lin is a Brooklyn-based artist and educator with a background in research science.
 Fueled by a lifelong obsession with fossils, his experimental installations, sculptures, and performances question the world we inhabit and envision the one we will leave behind.
 Often collaborating with non-human organisms or wider ecologies, his time-based works synthesize elements of environmental ecology with meditative practices to explore the interconnected nature of our material world.